CAZALAC/ADA/README.md

 https://drive.google.com/drive/folders/1138qEcC7yOGRirtGFBT4WctSN1ef1mg9?usp=drive_link

 Drag and drop the downloaded folder into the root script directory, or manually copy and paste it.
+The file cru_ts3.24.01.1901.2015.pre.dat should be left in the root of the script.

 ### Create a new project in RStudio.
 Create a new project in RStudio and, in the RStudio console, execute the following command to restore the necessary packages: